Find Schools

 Systems Analysis: Determining how a system should work and how changes in conditions, operations, and the environment will affect outcomes.

-Other Computer & Information Research Scientist Job Titles
+Types of Computer & Information Research Scientist Jobs

-There were about 27,900 jobs for Computer and Information Research Scientist in 2016 (in the United States).
+In 2016, there was an estimated number of 27,900 jobs in the United States for Computer and Information Research Scientist.
 New jobs are being produced at a rate of 19% which is above the national average.
 The Bureau of Labor Statistics predicts 5,300 new jobs for Computer and Information Research Scientist by 2026.
 The BLS estimates 2,500 yearly job openings in this field.

 undefined